 The mosque is not in the city centre.
 But, it’s not too far away and I walked there in approximately 20 minutes.

 GREEN TOMB (1421)

 The Green Tomb, or Yeşil Türbe, is part of the Sultan Mehmed I Çelebi complex and it’s immediately next to the Green Mosque.

 Undoubtedly, this mausoleum is one of Bursa’s most memorable landmarks.
 In fact, it’s unique and like no other mausoleum that you can see in Bursa or in other cities with Ottoman imperial tombs.

-But, the beautiful tiles that adorn its external walls are not all original.
-After many centuries and numerous earthquakes, they had to restore the building and they replaced damaged tiles.
-Still, the tomb is essentially the same as it was when they first made it.
+But, beautiful tiles that adorn its external walls are not all original.
+After many centuries and numerous earthquakes, they had to restore the building and to replace damaged tiles.
+However, the tomb is essentially the same as it was when they first made it.

 The interior decoration is impressive.
 In the photo below, you can see the sultan’s coffin.

 Additionally, it’s very different from Osman’s and Orhan’s mausoleums.
 In fact, these early mausoleums seem to be rather unique in the way they were decorated, unlike the later dated mausoleums in Istanbul, which all look very similar.